superstarlifter/doc/docs/how_to/accessing_clean_and_reformat.md

 ### Clean and Reformat layout
-The layout of Clean and Reformat includes the sections below.
+The layout of Clean and Reformat includes the sections below:

 * **Collections List:** Collections available for cleanup
 * **Pipeline:** Save lists of commands used to clean and reformat a collection